 For some loss contingency matters, the Company is able to estimate a reasonably possible range of loss.
 For such matters where a loss is believed to be reasonably possible, but not probable, no accrual has been made.
-As of March 31, 2018, the Company estimates the aggregate range of reasonably possible losses in excess of amounts accrued for these matters to be \$0 to \$10 million.
+As of June 30, 2018, the Company estimates the aggregate range of reasonably possible losses in excess of amounts accrued, if any, for these matters to be \$0 to \$10 million.